Twisted multilayer nodal superconductors: Secondary instability at higher order band crossings

 where $E_{\bk \alpha}$ are the positive-energy eigenvalues of the BdG Hamiltonian $h_{\bk}$ in Eq.~\ref{eq:app_BdG}.
 The gap equation for the secondary order parameter is obtained by minimizing $\cF$ with respect to $\Delta_l^{s *}$:

-To illustrate the physics described above, in Fig.~\ref{fig:trilayers_swave} we show phase diagrams in the presence of the secondary instability.
+In Fig.~\ref{fig:trilayers_swave} we show phase diagrams for trilayers in both the AT and CT stackings, in the presence of the secondary instability.
 In our numerics we simultaneously solve for the $s$-wave and $d$-wave components, $\Delta_l^s$ and $\Delta_l$.
-However, we find that the former are $l$ independent and henceforth we denote the secondary order with $\Delta^s$.
-Further, we find that $\Delta^s$ acquires a purely imaginary value that results in a gapped spectrum, for both QBTs (as obtained in AT trilayers) and CBTs (as obtained in CT trilayers) at their respective magic angles.
-Crucially, the $\cT$ breaking secondary instability is nucleated only for large $\cU/\cV \sim 0.3$, which can be understood in terms to the exponential (power-law) suppression of the induced gap for AT (CT) trilayers, as we clarify in the following Appendix.
+We find that $\Delta^s$ acquires a purely imaginary value that results in a gapped spectrum, for both QBTs (as obtained in AT trilayers) and CBTs (as obtained in CT trilayers) at their respective magic angles.
+Crucially, we find that the $\cT$ breaking secondary instability is nucleated only for large $\cU/\cV \sim 0.3$ in our numerics, which can be understood in terms of an exponential (power-law) suppression of the induced gap for quadratic (cubic) band touchings, as we clarify in the following Appendix.